 Astera’s new data warehouse builder (ADWB) provides a complete data model designer that makes it easy to set up your dimension tables and assign different SCD types to selected attributes.
 Let’s take a look at some of the use cases our product can help you tackle.

-Correcting Erroneous Records
+Correcting Erroneous Records in an SCD Data Warehouse

 Any source system that relies upon manual data entry is prone to human error.
 From names and addresses to quotes and estimates, there are various records across your source systems that may need to be fixed for accuracy.
 In such cases, maintaining a previous version of a record in the data warehouse would only add useless complexity to your data.
 The best solution is to treat entries in these fields as SCD-1 attributes, where current values overwrite the previous data.